The Secrets of Isis: Other appearances

-Isis later appeared in animated form (voiced by Diane Pershing) on the Freedom Force segment of Filmation's Tarzan and the Super 7 show in 1980.
+Isis later appeared in animated form (voiced by Diane Pershing) on the Freedom Force segment of Filmation's Tarzan and the Super 7 show in 1978.
 The animated Isis also made a guest appearance on the Filmation cartoon Hero High in 1981 (voiced by Linda Gary).

 Despite sharing a program block with Shazam! and appearing in 1970s DC Comics publications, Isis was an original Filmation property.
 The rights to the character are today controlled by Universal Television, which owns the rights to most of the Filmation catalog and characters.
 A considerably reworked comic-book version of the character, still connected with Captain Marvel and given the alter-ego "Adrianna Tomaz" in honor of the television character, was introduced in the 2006 DC weekly maxi-series 52.
 This version of Isis becomes the wife of Captain Marvel's nemesis Black Adam, attempting to reform him before her death and resurrection later drive both Adam and Isis into villainy.

-Grammnet, actor/producer Kelsey Grammer's production company, has reportedly obtained the rights to produce a movie based on the character, to be called The Legend of Isis.
+Grammnet, actor/producer Kelsey Grammer's production company, has reportedly obtained the rights to produce a film based on the character, to be called The Legend of Isis.

 Isis appeared in the season 10 episode "Isis" of the CW Network's Superman-based drama series, Smallville.
-Portrayed by Smallville actress Erica Durance, this version saw the amulet take over the body of Lois Lane.
-However, there were nods to The Shazam!/Isis Hour and the modern character in Durance's portrayal.
+Portrayed by Smallville actress Erica Durance, this version saw the amulet take over Lois Lane's body.
+Her portrayal included nods to The Shazam!/Isis Hour and the modern character.

 The character of Zari Tomaz on The CW series Legends of Tomorrow, is inspired by the TV and comic versions of Isis, using a mystic amulet for her powers.